mikadojnr/fullstackopen/README.md

-# fullstackopen
+# Full Stack Open 2022

-Repo for submission of exercises from Fullstackopen React Course
+## Repo for submission of exercises from Full Stack Open React Course